 How many Digit Dogs can you see?

-Conceptual subitising – seeing smaller groups within a larger group to say how many there are without counting in ones.
+Conceptual subitising – seeing smaller groups of objects within a larger group to say how many there are without counting in ones.
 We do this when there are more than 5 or 6 objects.

 I know there are 7 because I see 5 and 2 more.